 A real gem is the acoustic guitar, a fingerpicking played by Knopfler that was later overdubbed.
 Note how his unique way of playing adds so much rhythm and groove to the song, something that unfortunately was never recaptured on live performances of this song.
 I also tried to play a similar picking on the video I made for another article of this blog, so you might want top check out this one again to see the fingering.

 The lead guitar was the white ’64 Stratocaster that Knopfler played also on stage during the Sailing to Philadelphia tour.
-You can clearly hear reverb, compression and delay on this track, also note the deep bass, and the percussice attack."Buy me a beer" - donate for the site via PayPal.
-Or buy a backing track in my online shop :)
+You can clearly hear reverb, compression and delay on this track, also note the deep bass, and the percussice attack.

 Have a look at the following chords, these are all chords for the song True Love Will never Fade, the opener of Mark Knopfler’s latest album Kill to get crimson.
 Each chord is played for one bar: